selwynpolit/demo2/book/overview.md

 By avoiding the **rigid structures, centralized control, and forced economic directives** that plagued past systems, Democracy 2.0 could be **the best of both worlds**—freedom without exploitation, and fairness without oppression.

-## TODO: Timeline and Evolution

-A historical timeline that outlines how our system has evolved (or can be evolved) using feedback loops and technological innovation.

-## TODO: Key Highlights

-- Recent updates & featured reforms
-- Calls to action (e.g., “Join a Citizen Group” or “Submit a Change Proposal”)